rob-bar/Validator/README.md

 #### Description

-	this javascript file is usseful for validating 	strings & other variables.
+	This javascript file is usseful for validating 	strings & other variables.
-	It is no plugin so it can be used on its own
+	It is no plugin so it can be used on its own.
-	Feel free to adapt, user or share this file
+	Feel free to adapt, use or share this file.

 #### usage